philipdames/mee4411_turtlebot3/README.md

 Code to use the Turtlebot3 in MEE4411: Introduction to Mobile Robotics

 ## Code Installation instructions
 **Note: This assumes you have a fresh installation of Ubuntu 18.04.
-If you already have a folder in your home directory called catkin_ws then you will need to rename it before running this installation script.**
+If you already have a folder in your home directory called catkin_ws then you will need to rename it before running this installation script or change the name_catkin_workspace variable in line 16 of the setup script.**

 Download and run the installation script using the following commands:
 ```